-During overcast or rainy weather, the Observatory will be closed to the public.
-If the Observatory is closed due to weather, join us at the Discovery Station inside the Explore the Universe gallery for astronomy activities.
+During overcast or rainy weather, or when it is extremely hot or cold, the Observatory will be closed to the public.
+If the Observatory is closed due to weather, join us at Discovery Stations inside the Explore the Universe or Exploring the Planets galleries for astronomy activities.

 Is the Observatory ever open at night?

-The Public Observatory is open for special nighttime viewing once or twice each month, weather permitting, with a break during the summer months when it doesn't get dark enough to observe until late.
-Check the Museum's calendar of events.
+The Public Observatory is typically open for stargazing once or twice each month, weather permitting.
+Check the Museum's calendar of events our next stargazing event.

 Can you really do astronomy in the daytime?

-Yes.
-Public programming at the Observatory will be primarily during the daytime.
-Visitors will be able to observe craters on the Moon, the phases of Venus, and sunspots on the Sun (through our safe solar filters).
-An assortment of portable telescopes will also be used to show different views of the Sun and Moon.
+Yes!
+Visitors will be able to observe craters on the Moon, the phases of Venus, and features on the Sun (through our safe solar filters).

 Is the Observatory wheelchair accessible?